masak/git-btree/README.md

 A `{push}` corresponds to the remote branch being strictly behind the local branch.
 A `{force-push}` corresponds to the remote branch being diverged with the local branch.

-Note how, in this example, `feature-a2` and `feature-a3` will probably need to be force-pushed eventually, but that information is suppressed right now, since they are stale currently and need to be recursive-rebased first.
+Note how, in this example, `feature-a2` and `feature-a3` will probably need to be force-pushed eventually, but that information is suppressed right now, since they are stale currently and need to be cascade-rebased first.

 Conceivably there should be a tool for pushing all the branches in the listing that can be non-force pushed.
 I'd like it to be something reasonable that doesn't mess up the tab completion of `git push`.
 Maybe `git pa` (as in "push all").
 That command could also take a `--force` flag to push the `{force-push}` branches, too.